Charlie9009/CI_MS1_MYGYM/README.md

     * Beneath the nav bar there is a heading to welcome the user to the page and to reasure them they are on the schedule page.
     * There is a form where the user can book their next training session.

+* **Schedule section**

+    * Beneath the form there is a big schedule where you can see the weeks training sessions, there is information about what workout, which day and time, as well as the personal trainer leading the session.